-It is that time of year again…time to gather around the dining room table and prepare to enjoy a magnificent feast with family and friends.
+It is that time of year again…time to gather at the dining room table and enjoy a bountiful meal.
 As tempting as it may be to indulge your feline friend in many of the table scraps that will be readily available, is it really such a good idea to do so?

 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.

 According to catological.com, there are some Thanksgiving foods that are simply not safe for cats to consume.
 Carnivorous by nature, cats get most of their essential needs from meat products.
 Bearing that in mind, if you are going to treat your cat to some Thanksgiving dinner and some leftovers, let the focus be on the meat products.
 Also remember cats have highly sensitive stomachs.
 Translation?
 Digestive system disorders can occur when they are fed products that aren’t necessarily beneficial to them.

 To help you identify Thanksgiving foods safe for cats, below is a list of items you can enjoy sharing with your loving, four-legged, fur ball of a friend this holiday:

 This type of meat is safe and healthy for cats.
 It is chock full of proteins, and cats really seem to enjoy the taste.
 Aim for the white meat, however.
 Avoid sections flavored with garlic, onions, heavy dressings and herbs.
 Those can all be poisonous to cats.
 Just stick to clean, white meat and make sure there are no bones in it, either.

 Plain and unseasoned potatoes are safe for cats.
 Set aside a small spoonful of potato for your cat before adding milk, sour cream, cheeses and other seasonings, that could spell digestive disaster for your cat.